adobe-research/audio-retargeting/README.md

       $ brew doctor

 * *Python:* You need to have a working installation of python 2.7.*, including `pip`.
 On OS X, the system python does not include `pip` by default and will likely require you to `sudo` to install the necessary components.
-Strongly recommended instead:
+To simplify setup it's highly recommended that you install a /usr/local version of python 2.7.9:

 		$ brew install python    # this includes 'pip'

 ### Installing radiotool and retarget.py:

-Just run the install script:
+If you are familiar with [virtualenv](http://virtualenv.readthedocs.org) or [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org) you could create a virtualenv to install this all in.

+This repo includes an installation script that, if all goes well, will take care of everything for you:

 	$ python install.py